shabin5785/LearnAngularJS/Doc_6.md

 **Modules**
 ------------------------
 - imports have all other modules which exports a module.
 We can then use it within app.
 Declaraitons holds the components or directievs that we use within the app.

+- we can combine a set of components into a feature module and then exporting it and using it in our app module.
+Now app becomes easier to maintain.
+Like division of features.

+- now while forming a module, should we keep the service for that feature inside the module?
+Probably no as its used outside the feature as well.
+So keep it outside.
+Though even if we keep it inside the module, it will work as anuglar injects all services inside the modules it loads into root level.
+But probably keeping it outside is better